Taiizor/Taiizor/README.md

-## Hello World! 👋
+<h1 align="center">Hello World! 👋</h1>

-Hello!
+<p align="center">Hello!
 My name is Bayram!
 I am a university student based in Turkey and I have a hobby of creating projects that could benefit or be useful in any scenario.
 But I am really bad at maintaining them because I always look forward to creating something new, so if you want to contribute to my projects then feel free to do so!
 I've self-taught myself how to program and it took me a month and a half with absolute focus to learn C# (and .NET).
-My dream is to be... well, I don't know yet.
+My dream is to be... well, I don't know yet.</p>

 * 🌐 Website: [Click Me](https://www.taiizor.com)
 * ✉ Email: [Click Me](mailto:taiizor@soferity.com)

-## Programming Languages 📜
+<h1 align="center">Programming Languages 📜</h1>

 <img align="left" alt="VB" width="36px" src="https://raw.githubusercontent.com/Taiizor/Taiizor/master/.images/VB.png" />
 <img align="left" alt="C" width="36px" src="https://raw.githubusercontent.com/Taiizor/Taiizor/master/.images/C.png" />